 Batty is well known for his hit television series, “Bush Mechanics” which reached an audience of over three million viewers.
-Recent projects include directing “Coniston”, the story of Australia’s last massacre of Aboriginal People in Central Australia and the Web Series “Black As”, which tracks four young men and their wild adventures across Arnhem Land.
+Recent projects include directing “Coniston”, the story of Australia’s last massacre of Aboriginal People in Central Australia and two seasons the Web Series “Black As”, which tracks four young men and their wild adventures across Arnhem Land.

 Jeni McMahon – Managing Director / Producer